-When I first heard of the DR-01S Rhythm Partner by Roland I wasn’t immediately excited about it: my thoughts were that it was probably just another “rhythm” box with pre programed sounds, nothing that would really appeal to an electronic musician.
+When I first heard of the DR-01S Rhythm Partner by Boss I wasn’t immediately excited about it: my thoughts were that it was probably just another “rhythm” box with pre programed sounds, nothing that would really appeal to an electronic musician.
 Then I started to think of the possibilities that something like this could offer to my performance.
 There’s plenty of drum rhythm boxes that are great to use as a backing track while one shreds on a guitar or ukulele, but most of these boxes have a lot of the same sounds, no machine has ever really dedicated to the variety of acoustic sounds like the DR-01S has.
 As much as I love programming drum machines to my own liking, sometimes it’s nice to have a device you can just turn on and immediately start jamming on top of without having to worry about and external sound source, syncing of devices and so on.

 Patterns And Sounds

 The DR-01S has the variety of sounds you would expect from an Acoustic or Reggae band.
 It offers a variation of 35 Shakers/Maracas, 57 Tambourine/Claves, 53 Hand Clap/Bongos, 30 Congas, 61 Cajones, and on top of all the acoustic sounds we also get 99 regular drum patterns.
 Although you can’t program individual steps of each instrument you can choose what instruments play on each pattern and the variation of each instrument.
 You can also save up to 50 Favorite patterns which can easily transition between each other with the click of a button or the stepping of a foot switch (sold separately).
 All sounds can be mixed or turned on or off resulting in plenty of variation possibilities.